Tonight, the Duke and Duchess of Cambridge were back to The London Palladium to attend the annual Royal Variety Performance.

 A video of William and Catherine arriving at the London Palladium Theatre.

 The Duke of Cambridge is presented with our 2019 programme & The Duchess of Cambridge receiving our winter garden posy of flowers including foliage from Brinsworth House garden, the care home supported by the Royal Variety Charity @KensingtonRoyal #Variety4Charity pic.twitter.com/bQmTXYGmjY

 — Royal Variety (@RoyalVariety) November 18, 2019

-Upon arrival, the Duchess of Cambridge will be presented with the bouquet called ‘Frosty Winter Garden’ that has real flowers & foliage picked from Charity’s care home – The Brinsworth House’s garden.
+Upon arrival, the Duchess of Cambridge was presented with the bouquet called ‘Frosty Winter Garden’ that has real flowers & foliage picked from Charity’s care home – The Brinsworth House’s garden.

-10 years old Lydia Jones presented the posy to Duchess.
+10 years old Lydia Jones presented the posy to The Duchess.

 The annual event was hosted by Rob Beckett and Romesh Ranganathan this year while performer names included the cast of Mary Poppins, Lewis Capaldi, Mabel, Robbie Williams, the cast of Come From Away, and a special collaboration by Emeli Sandé and Manchester’s Bee Vocal choir.
 Sir Rod Stewart was also scheduled to perform but had to step back due to the sore throat.

 The couple took their seats in the royal box where the event began with the National Anthem.
 From Rebecca English’s Dailymail Story,